Industrial and Manufacturing Engineering

 Full assistantships are for half-time employment (20 hours per week).
 Tuition for all graduate credits, resident or nonresident, are waived for individuals officially appointed as research or teaching assistants.
 Student fees are not waived.
 When a student is offered an appointment as a Graduate Research Assistant, the faculty and the department will carry the expectation that the student has made a full commitment to fulfill both the degree requirements and the job responsibilities.

 The Master of Science degree in Industrial Engineering and Management or Manufacturing Engineering requires 30 credits of graduate-level study.
-For the thesis option, a minimum of 15 credits from didactic IME courses (numbered IME 601-689 and IME 700-789) is required.
+A minimum of 15 credits from didactic IME courses (numbered IME 601-689 and IME 700-789) is required.
 In addition, a minimum of 6 credits of other courses is required for a department-funded student (no matter GTA or GRA).
 This part of the course credits may come from approved graduate level courses of other departments.
 If a student is funded by himself/herself, then the minimum requirement of "other courses" is 8 credits.
 A minimum of 3 credits (i.e., from three semesters) from IME graduate seminar (IME 790) is required for a department-funded student (no matter GTA or GRA).
 If a student is funded by himself/herself, then the minimum requirement of the graduate seminar is 1 credit.
 In addition, a minimum of 6 credits of the dissertation is required to get the master's degree.

 The Doctor of Philosophy degree requires 60 credits beyond the M.S. requirement (90 credits total).
 Didactic course work must account for at least 27 credits, and of these, 15 credits must be earned in 700-level courses.
 It is customary for the remainder of the didactic credit requirement to be dedicated directly to the dissertation related topics, either through course preparation or focused research writing.